Working Papers

 Abstract

 Globally, governments increasingly rely on auctions to advance renewable energy.
-This paper studies the design of wind farm auctions and evaluates the impact of price guarantees and subsidies on auction efficiency, government revenue, and renewable-energy production.
-While the theoretical analysis suggests that the price guarantee has no effect, our laboratory experiment suggests that the price guarantee improves efficiency and that it often increases production and revenue.
-An important explanation for these results is that less risk averse subjects tend to bid less aggressively and produce less.
-Without the price guarantee, and hence with more uncertainty in the auction, this increases the chances that risk-loving bidders win the auction, thus compromising auction efficiency.
+We study the design of wind farm auctions and analyze the impact of price guarantees and subsidies.
+While in the theoretical analysis the price guarantee has no effect, our laboratory experiment suggests that it improves efficiency and often increases production and revenue.
+The price guarantee turns out to nullify correlations between participants’ willingness to take risks and their bids, which, in turn, improves efficiency relative to the case without price guarantee.
 The subsidy is less effective than suggested by theory.
 Bidders with a higher valuation tend to bid more conservatively than the equilibrium prediction, thus neutralizing the efficiency-enhancing effect of the subsidy.
+Our results also have implications for other auctions in which rights are allocated to enter markets characterized by heavy upfront investments and uncertainty about future payoffs.

 Choosing your Battles: Endogenous Multihoming and Platform Competition